 Greg Munteanu is the mid-day host at Saint Louis Public Radio.
 Greg obtained his degree in audio production from Webster University in Saint Louis, where he hosted a Grateful Dead themed show on The Galaxy, a student-run radio station.
 A loyal listener for many years, he has been involved with Saint Louis Public Radio as an intern and volunteer since 2010; you may have heard his name mentioned on Saint Louis on the Air, where he has helped with production and served as board operator.
 Greg cooks, teaches guitar, gardens, and records lots of music when he is not at the station's helm.

-Steve Potter began his radio career at the NPR affiliate at Missouri State University, where he was the local news anchor for Morning Edition.
+Steve Potter began his radio career at the NPR Member Station at Missouri State University, where he was the local news anchor for Morning Edition.
 After that he worked either as a news anchor or talk show host on several commercial stations before "coming home" to public radio at St. Louis Public Radio in 2001.
 Steve can be heard weekday afternoons on St. Louis Public Radio and during St. Louis on the Air, where he interviews the arts community.
 Steve is also a columnist for the Alton Telegraph and a program host for STL-TV.

 Gerry Rohde became radioactive in his hometown of Bremen, Germany, during the Reagan administration’s first year.
 After his move to St. Louis in 1983, Gerry resumed his radioactivity with St. Louis Public Radio in 1985 as a weekend jazz host.
 Since then, and following a news internship in 1987, he has hosted a variety of programs, including classical music.
 He began his current role as St. Louis Public Radio’s weeknight evening host in 1996.
 Gerry has spent so much time with the station that he is in the beginning stages of emitting public radio waves himself.